eWloYW8/ZJU-FDS25-Project2/code/README.md

 Binary releases for **Windows-amd64** and **Linux-amd64** are provided.

+The function of the three files are mentioned in the first section, [see above](#executable-info).

 Remind that you shouldn't directly double-click the executable files, but run them in terminal with arguments quoted by "".

 You can rename the downloaded file by yourself.